zaboople/essay/Software/Agile.md

 2. The software scales nicely, allowing you to enter thousands of tickets that will never go anywhere.
 Most of these tickets are incomprehensible, typed in by someone in a hurry, maybe dictated by another person in a hurry.
 The ocean of tickets assures we will never run out of work, but it also assures that we will always feel helpless and overwhelmed, and most importantly, prioritization becomes impossible.
 Once you lose priorities, "agile" is just a word in the dictionary.
 The ticketing system is now a reasonable approximation of infinity.

 All of this comes down to the painful but necessary process of *culling*: Ticket fields need to be limited to some agreed maximum, so that new fields must replace old ones, or they don't go in.
-Furthermore, aging tickets need to be removed, which requires us to admit: *Yeah, nobody's ever gonna do that one* and/or *I don't even know what that's supposed to mean*.
+Furthermore, aging tickets need to be removed, which requires us to admit: "Yeah, nobody's ever gonna do that one," and/or "I don't even know what that's supposed to mean."

 Don't give in to hoarding!